Mnr04/chess_tournament_manager/README.md

 # ♟️ Chess Tournament Manager

 A command-line interface (CLI) program developed in Python to manage offline chess tournaments.
-This software allows you to create players, manage tournaments, automate match pairings, and generate reports.
+This application allows you to create players, manage tournaments, automate match pairings, and generate reports.

 The project follows the **MVC** (Model-View-Controller) architecture.